SlimeVR/SlimeVR-Docs-Site/firmware/configuring-project.md

 #define SECOND_IMU_ROTATION DEG_270
 ```

 To change the IMU board rotation, replace `DEG_90` (and `DEG_270` if you have auxiliary IMU) with one of the following values.
-Top of this picture is the ceiling (or your head) and IMU facing away from you.
+Top of this picture is the ceiling (or your head) and IMU facing away from you when mounted on the body.

 ![](../assets/img/rotation.png)